mozilla/elasticutils/docs/index.rst

 [u'ElasticUtils v0.4 released!', u'elasticutils status -- May 18th, 2012',
 u'ElasticUtils sprint at PyCon US 2013']

-Use properties rather than keys:
+You can also use properties rather than keys:

 >>> [result.title for result in s]
 [u'ElasticUtils v0.4 released!', u'elasticutils status -- May 18th, 2012',